-Zeugma Mosaic Museum, get lost in the world's largest ancient mosaic museum
+Zeugma Mosaic Museum: Step inside the world's largest ancient mosaic museum.

 14/06/2025

-With an impressive total area of 30,000 square meters, the Zeugma Mosaic Museum in Gaziantep, Türkiye is not just a regular archaeological museum, but also a contemporary architectural wonder and currently holds the title of the largest mosaic museum in the world.
+With an impressive total area of 30,000 square meters, the Zeugma Mosaic Museum in Gaziantep, Türkiye, is not just an ordinary archaeological museum, but also a contemporary architectural marvel and currently holds the title of the world's largest mosaic museum.

-The Zeugma Mosaic Museum, located in Gaziantep, Türkiye, is a unique archaeological museum and treasure trove dedicated to the ancient city of Zeugma and the magnificent mosaics excavated there.
-It boasts one of the richest collections of mosaics in the world, along with paintings, fountains, and many impressive sculptures dating back to the ancient Roman period.
+The Zeugma Mosaic Museum, located in Gaziantep, Türkiye, is a unique archaeological museum and a priceless treasure trove dedicated to the ancient city of Zeugma and the magnificent mosaics unearthed there.
+It boasts one of the world's richest collections of mosaics, alongside paintings, fountains, and numerous impressive sculptures dating back to ancient Roman times.

 Related articles

-The history of the Zeugma Mosaic Museum is closely linked to the ancient city of Zeugma, a majestic Roman capital located on the banks of the Euphrates River.
-The city was founded around 300 BC by Seleucus Nicator, one of Alexander the Great's generals.
-Thanks to its strategic location, Zeugma quickly became an important trade center and cultural crossroads, connecting East and West, Greece and Rome on the legendary Silk Road.
+The history of the Zeugma Mosaic Museum is closely linked to the ancient city of Zeugma, a magnificent Roman city situated on the banks of the Euphrates River.
+Founded around 300 BC by Seleucus Nicator, one of Alexander the Great's generals, Zeugma quickly became a major commercial and cultural hub, connecting East and West, Greece and Rome, on the legendary Silk Road.

 Với diện tích rộng 30 nghìn m2, bảo tàng Zeugma ở Gaziantep, Thổ Nhĩ Kỳ hiện là bảo tàng tranh khảm lớn nhất thế giới

-With an area of 30 thousand square meters, the Zeugma Museum in Gaziantep, Türkiye is currently the largest mosaic museum in the world.
+Spanning an area of 30,000 square meters, the Zeugma Museum in Gaziantep, Türkiye, is currently the largest mosaic museum in the world.

-This prosperity led the inhabitants of Zeugma to decorate their mansions, villas and luxury baths with exquisite mosaics.
-These masterpieces explore a wide range of themes, from vivid mythological scenes, majestic gods and goddesses, to beautiful natural motifs and realistic daily life of the city's inhabitants.
+This prosperity led the residents of Zeugma to decorate their mansions, villas, and luxurious bathhouses with exquisite mosaic paintings.
+These masterpieces explored a wide range of themes, from vivid mythological scenes and majestic gods and goddesses to beautiful nature motifs and realistic depictions of the city's daily life.

-Unfortunately, much of the city of Zeugma has been destroyed by natural phenomena, especially floods, over the centuries.
-However, during the process of elaborate archaeological excavations, a large number of magnificent mosaics were found, preserved and displayed at the Zeugma Mosaic Museum, providing posterity with an extremely valuable source of cultural assets.
+Unfortunately, much of the city of Zeugma was destroyed by natural phenomena, particularly floods over the centuries.
+However, during the meticulous archaeological excavations, a large number of magnificent mosaics were discovered, preserved, and brought to display at the Zeugma Mosaic Museum, providing posterity with an invaluable cultural asset.

 Trang thông tin du lịch và phong cách sống Travellive+